 At Fuller's main campus in Pasadena, California, all degree programs are available.
 Most master's-level programs are also offered in their entirety at our regional campuses: Orange County, Bay Area, Sacramento, Northwest, Arizona, Colorado, and Texas.
-In addition, the Master of Divinity, Master of Arts in Global Leadership, Master of Arts in Theology and Ministry, and Master of Arts in Intercultural Studies degrees are offered in a primarily online format.
+In addition, the Master of Divinity, Master of Arts in Global Leadership, Master of Arts in Theology and Ministry, Master of Arts in Theology, and Master of Arts in Intercultural Studies degrees are offered in a primarily online format.
 Other master's-level programs also offer online learning options.
 Certain degree programs are also offered in Korean and Spanish.